Fun With Stress 2.1

 Our stress response has many groovy and highly adaptive ways to get us out of harm’s way in cases of acute stress.
 It diverts fuel (energy) from storage sites throughout our body to the muscles that need it the most; in this case to our chest en arm muscles in order to push the car door open.
 Simultaneously, since all of a sudden we need those muscles to produce maximal power in the shortest amount of time, our heart rate, blood pressure and breathing rhythm increase dramatically, bringing fuel and oxygen as soon as possible to those muscles for maximal performance.
 At the same time our pain perception is blunted, our body gets better at clotting a wound if necessary, our immune system activates and our brain is on hyper alert mode, thereby processing information more acutely and automatically starting much needed actions when necessary.
 Moreover, energy consuming processes like cell growth, reproduction and digestion, are being temporarily shut down.
 There’s a time and place for everything, and being caught up in a life threatening situation is not a good moment for digesting our cheese sandwich; we can do that later – if there is a later.

-The stress response can give us the idea of superhuman strength.
+A stress response can give us the feeling of superhuman strength.
 Image: Schäferle - Pixabay

 As soon as the door slams open, fuel and oxygen delivery are being instantly diverted from our chest and arm muscles to our leg muscles so that we can run towards safety.
 Only when we feel to be out of harm’s way, the perceived stressor stops providing input and our body gets a chance to relax and regain balance.
 Furthermore, shaking all over the body can arise in response to the maximum contraction of muscles without any kind of warm-up.